ryanatkn/react-mobx-typescript-experiments/README.md

 [https://ryanatkn.github.io/react-mobx-typescript-experiments](https://ryanatkn.github.io/react-mobx-typescript-experiments)

-If you have an suggestions or questions, please open an issue!
+If you have any suggestions or questions, please open an issue!

 ## Motivation
 After having used the excellent Redux library extensively with React,